UA Jazz Jams with local musicians

 FAYETTEVILLE, Ark.
-(KNWA) — Music lovers created unique sounds of jazz in downtown Fayetteville on Wednesday night.
+(KFTA) — Music lovers created unique sounds of jazz in downtown Fayetteville on Wednesday night.

 Fenix Fayetteville hosted UA Jazz Jams, featuring the Jake Hertzog Trio.